 Step 5: Launch the token to start raising funds immediately

 The following is a basic breakdown of the steps you should go through when launching a crypto token.
 The project team creates a token pool.
 A token pool is a place where investors pre-pay for their tokens.
 Investors will receive their tokens after the TGE, which will happen shortly after the IDO.
 Instead of setting a fixed price, the issuer can hold an auction, resulting in a price determined by supply and demand.
 Investors may be enticed to provide liquidity in some projects.
 This will assist the project in gaining and maintaining momentum.
 Users, on the other hand, can earn even more tokens by providing liquidity.

-The creation of the IDO model motivates by a desire to address the shortcomings of previous models such as the ICO, STO, and IEO.
+The IDO model was born from the desire to address the shortcomings of previous models such as the ICO, STO, and IEO.
 Since an IDO is a decentralized exchange platform, obtaining permission to hold a fundraising event is not necessary.
-As a result, this occurs on its own.
+In fact, this occurs on its own.
 The benefits of an IDO are enormous.
 This paradigm, however, has several flaws.
 Rapid price fluctuation is the most common of these.
 IDOs, like any other strategy, have their own set of advantages and disadvantages.
 Although it is still in its early stages of development, the IDO model could be the next big thing in crypto fundraising.
 After all, it facilitates the removal of token price fluctuations as well as the implementation of KYC standards.
 IDOs have got a promising future ahead of them because blockchain researchers are always trying to incorporate control mechanisms into the existing IDO architecture.